-Choosing a Men’s Wedding Ring Width
+Choosing a Mens Wedding Ring Width

-As you’re likely to know, rings offer all sorts of various widths, and men’s wedding rings are no exception.
-For the sake of simplicity, we’ll boil width down to slim (4mm), medium (6mm) or wide (8mm).
+As you’re likely to know, rings offer all sorts of various widths, and mens wedding rings are no exception.
+For the sake of simplicity, we’ll boil width down to slim (4mm), medium (6mm) or wide (8mm) styles.
 That is, do you want a slimmer ring, a medium width ring, or a wider ring?
 Before answering, you should be aware that most men choose bands that are at least 4mm wide, that wider rings typically cost more, and that larger or longer fingers generally go better with wider rings.
 Of course, ultimately it’s up to you what looks best on your finger, and you’ll definitely want to try on a few rings of various widths to see how they look and feel.
 If you already know the width you want, and feel like buying your ring online, Mens Rings Online makes the process supremely easy.
 Simply peruse their catalogue and use the filter at the top to find the width you’re looking for.
 The site also offers a 60 day change of mind guarantee, just in case you discover that maybe a slimmer or wider band was the way to go.

 Different Metals & Materials for Men’s Wedding Rings

-Landing on the right material is probably the most important part of choosing a men’s wedding band.
-Thankfully, the options aren’t so varied that you’ll spend months overthinking it, with most men’s wedding rings coming in one of the following metals: white gold, rose gold, yellow gold, platinum, palladium, titanium and stainless steel.
+Landing on the right material is probably the most important part of choosing a mens wedding band.
+Thankfully, the options aren’t so varied that you’ll spend months overthinking it, with most mens wedding rings coming in one of the following metals: white gold, rose gold, yellow gold, platinum, palladium, titanium and stainless steel.
 That’s joined by a growing list of alternative metals like tungsten and zirconium, which are gaining in popularity.
 Okay, so maybe you have a lot of options after all.

 Metals like white gold and palladium are precious metals, making them rife with timeless symbolic value, easier to resize, costlier to purchase, and generally more prone to wear.
 Metals like titanium and tungsten are modern metals, meaning they’re more or less impossible to resize, commonly cheaper, and far more resilient to scratches or dents.
+Remember, it’s also quite important to determine what type of color you and your bride ultimately want.
+It’s not just about choosing a given material, it’s about choosing the color gold, rose gold, or platinum for your wedding bands.

 Before grabbing the first metal to catch your eye, you should be aware of a few peripheral factors: